 Help!
 Which Job Should I Pick?

 This has actually happened to me.
 Two job offers came at the same time, on the same day.
 Actually, on two occasions in my career, it has happened.
 It isn’t a terrible situation when you think about it.
 But from experience, it can be a pretty difficult decision to make, especially if you have a family and the decision will affect more than just you!
 Sometimes you just need someone to bounce it off of.
 I actually just had a friend seek out my advice with 3 job offers!
-If you find yourself in this unique but stressful situation, feel free to drop me a line (link below), I’d be more than happy to give you my professional, unbiased opinion.
+If you find yourself in this unique but stressful situation, feel free to drop me a line (eCommerce Virtual Assistant), I’d be more than happy to give you my professional, unbiased opinion.
 Couple key items to remember when comparing offers:

 - Pay (obviously) – though, I’ve taken less money before.
 Money is important, but it certainly isn’t the only factor when making a career move!